 What do particles know?

-The original intution of Thomas Young (1802) was to reproduce the cancellation of water waves, but with light; the double slit was simply used to yield two exactly identical light sources (the same, divided in two).
-Notice the straight lines that seem to radiate from the source of the water waves: they are made of the cancellation of each other, and are analogous to the dark regions on the five-step picture on the right, a true depiction of the impact of electrons in an experiment made by Tanamura.
+The original intuition of Thomas Young (back in 1802) was to reproduce the cancellation of water waves, but with light; the double slit was simply used to yield two exactly identical light sources (the same, divided in two).
+Notice the straight lines that seem to radiate from the source of the water waves: they are made of the cancellation of each other, and are analogous to the dark regions on the five-step picture (below), a true depiction of the impact of electrons in an experiment made by Tanamura.

 Bohm had many analogies for the quantum potential, his revised version of the pilot wave.
 The sonar is one of them.
 The information given by the surroundings guides the dolphin, it is called 'active information'

 However, what this analogy leaves unattended is the fact that particles do not "send" signals to the surrounding and do not "wait" for this signal to bounce back.
 Another analogy far remote from the sonar one, was given by Bohm : each particle is like a piece of an hologram, each contains information about the whole, but each is concretised in a specific context.

 The 'echolocation' process would be more like a pulsation between the particle as a located entity and the particle as one concretion of the whole.
 Pulsating infinitely rapidly between being-discrete and being-the-whole, the particle would be more like a process taking the form of an object.

 What kind of "thing" can be everything half of the time and something the rest of the time?

 Humans, for starters.
 We, as particles, tend to forget that we also are the whole, each night.
 We dream.